How to Film Interviews on a Smartphone

 Step 10.
 Wardrobe and Final Touches

 Suggest clothing that fits the setting.
 Solid colours work best, avoiding busy patterns or stripes that can cause visual artefacts.
-On tight budgets, blotting paper controls shine and a lint roller removes dust from darker outfits.
-These inexpensive details give a noticeably sharper result.
+On tight budgets, blotting paper can control shine and a lint roller can remove dust from darker outfits.
+It also helps to avoid noisy jewellery or clothing that rubs against a lav mic if you plan to clip one on.
+These inexpensive details can give a noticeably sharper result.

-2 Plan Setup Quiet location, good light, decide seating and number of subjects.
+Plan Setup Quiet location, good light, decide seating and number of subjects.
+Check background noise and distractions from the subject position.

-3 iPhones & Stabilisation One for solo, multiple for variety.
+Smartphone Setup and Stabilisation One phone for solo, multiple for variety.
 Tripod, gimbal, or handheld.
+Use a tripod first for interviews unless movement adds a clear purpose.

-4 Select Gear External mic, ring light or natural sources.
+Select Gear External mic, LED light or natural sources.
+Prioritise mic and stable support before extra accessories.

-5 Prepare Device Full charge, clear storage, power bank ready.
+Prepare Device Full charge, clear storage, power bank ready.
+Do Not Disturb on, non essential apps closed, test clip recorded and reviewed.

-6 Relax Subject Share topics, encourage natural gestures.
+Relax Subject Share topics, encourage natural gestures.
+Keep exact wording flexible so answers stay natural.

-7 Frame Shot Eye level, rule of thirds, cinematic blur if available.
+Frame Shot Eye level, rule of thirds, background blur mode if available.
+Check headroom, eyeline, and background movement before rolling.

-8 Capture Audio External mic close, record room tone, monitor levels.
+Capture Audio External mic close, record room tone, monitor levels.
+Listen on headphones for rustle, hum, traffic, and echo.

-9 Record & Edit Bring energy, shoot B-roll, edit on phone or computer.
+Record and Edit Bring energy, shoot B roll, edit on phone or computer.
+Start with a short test answer and review before the full interview.

-10 Wardrobe Touches Solid colours, blotting paper, lint roller for polish.
+Wardrobe Touches Solid colours, blotting paper, lint roller for polish.
+Avoid patterns and anything likely to rub against the mic.

 Ready to put these ideas into practice?
-Get in touch via the site for tailored advice.
+Get in touch via the site for tailored advice, and revisit this checklist when you change phones or camera apps so your setup still matches what your device supports.

 Nigel Camp